 What is and how to implement no contact.

-No Contact is no Contact with someone there is a number of specific things you need to do when it comes to no contact with a narcissist to make sure that it’s truly no contact, most of us do slip up at first, as it is Unnatural to most, it’s a learning curve so please don’t worry if you have or do just go again.
+No Contact is no Contact with someone there is a number of specific things you need to do when it comes to no contact with a narcissist to make sure that it’s genuinely no contact, most of us do slip up at first, as it is Unnatural to most, it’s a learning curve so please don’t worry if you have or do just go again.

 2. Blocking them from your email accounts.
 If you feel the need to explain what you are doing, then send them a final email immediately before blocking them.
-I would recommend not explaining but some of us find it easier to do so.
+I would recommend not explaining, but some of us find it easier to do so.
 Don’t look for a reply, because doing so will only lead to more crazy-making.
 Don’t talk yourself into thinking you can negotiate with them.
 All you’ll ever get in return is blame-shifting, project and all the other forms of psychological manipulation that you’ve been subjected to so many times before.
 I shall add the link at the bottom to explain why they always think they are right.

-3. Blocking them from all of your social networks This includes Facebook, Instagram, Skype, Snapchat, Facetime, youtube, Pinterest. eBay etc. Make a complete list of all the networks you use and remove them from all of them, some narcissists have been known to contact through eBay and YouTube.
+3. Blocking them from all of your social networks This includes Facebook, Instagram, Skype, Snapchat, Facetime, youtube, Pinterest. eBay etc. Make a complete list of all the networks you use and remove them from all of them, and some narcissists have been known to contact through eBay and YouTube.
 So if you can not block close the accounts and open new ones, yes it’s annoying, but short term pain for long term gain.
 Many of us have a hard time hitting the unfriend button on the narcissist on our social media networks.
-Then hitting delete and black.
+Then hitting delete and block.
 This usually due to two things.
 First, most of us believe it’s cruel.
-If you find yourself with this thought, write down all those times you’ve needed them and they were not there for you. you’d do well to recognize the fact that, for all the sympathy you may show the narcissist, they are plotting ways to get to you, some will use social media to show you their replacement of you and how well they are apparently treating them.
+If you find yourself with this thought, write down all those times you’ve needed them, and they were not there for you.
+You’d do well to recognise the fact that, for all the sympathy you may show the narcissist, they are plotting ways to get to you, some will use social media to show you their replacement of you and how well they are apparently treating them.

-Another reason that you may find it’s hard to block the narcissist from your social networks is that it might not feel ready or and you may not be fully prepared to completely and permanently remove them from your life, NO CONTACT can feel like a death only they are still alive And in many ways, it is like one, the person you thought they were, the dreams you were sold and were never delivered.
+Another reason that you may find it’s hard to block the narcissist from your social networks is that it might not feel ready or and you may not be fully prepared to completely and permanently remove them from your life, NO CONTACT can feel like a death only they are still alive.
+In many ways, it is like one, the person you thought they were, the dreams you were sold and were never delivered.
 You have to remove negative and toxic people from your life for your own sanity.
 Remember that the person you loved and who is now gone from your life was really just an illusion, anyway.
-Start creating new dreams for you, and focusing on making those a reality as you can, you’re in charge of your mind and your life now is the time to take back control of you.
+Start creating new dreams for you, and focusing on making those a reality as you can, you’re in charge of your mind, and your life now is the time to take back control of you.

-6. Any letters that arrive from them to you, give them to a good friend or relative to open and let them see if it’s a legal matter or just another of the narcissist’s attempts at hoovering.
-If you are being harassed give them to the police.
+6. Any letters that arrive from them to you give them to a good friend or relative to open and let them see if it’s a legal matter or just another of the narcissist’s attempts at hoovering.
+If you are being harassed, give them to the police.
 Any that arrive for them, simply put return to sender and back into the post box. not opening any cards, boxes or packages that they might have delivered to your home or work.
 If you are at home when the delivery person arrives, determine if it’s something from the narcissist and, if so, refuse the delivery.
 If you aren’t home and the item is left at your door, give it to a trusted friend or neighbour without opening it.
 If you think it may have evidence give to the police.
 Or mark as a return to sender and take to sorting office.

-7. Do not accepting any new friend requests on social networks, as these are often online surveillance cameras for the narcissists especially if it’s a new profile with no picture.
+7. Do not accept any new friend requests on social networks, as these are often online surveillance cameras for the narcissists, especially if it’s a new profile with no picture.
 The new friend request could either be the narcissist themselves or one of their flying monkeys sent to monitor your Facebook activity.
 You may find that ignoring friend requests is rude or mean, but you’ll want to let go of this.
 Now is the time to protect yourself and do what’s right and best for you.
-You have every right to your privacy and a peaceful and happy life.
+You have every right to your privacy and peaceful and happy life.
 If you don’t know the person, don’t accept the request.